univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

       However, this filter doesn't support the full LDAP filter syntax.
       It's always case-sensitive.
       You can only use the placeholder ``*`` as a single value without any other characters.

+After changing these settings, you must restart the :program:`Active Directory Connection`.

 Priority of allow and ignore rules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~